 Electric Vehicle Level II Charger Rebates

-HBPW offers a $300 rebate for a home level II EV charger, and a $1,000 rebate for commercial level II charger.
+HBPW offers a $300 rebate for a home level II EV charger, and 50% of cost (not to exceed $1,000) rebate for commercial level II charger.

 To qualify for the home charger rebate the charger must be: ENERGY STAR® certified, WI-Fi compatible, and the charger manufacturer must be willing to send monthly usage to HBPW.
 Currently HBPW has an agreement with the following manufacturers: Chargepoint.

 When applying for the home charger rebate the customer also agrees to time-of-use rate for Electric Vehicle Charging Stations.
 The time-of-use rate offers a lower rate to charge your EV between 10PM to 8AM Monday – Friday and all day for weekends and holidays.
 The higher rate applies 8AM to 10PM Monday – Friday.

 To qualify for the commercial charger rebate the account must be a commercial or industrial electric account, and the charger must be for commercial use and be ENERGY STAR® certified.

 There are many considerations when buying an electric vehicle.
 HBPW is committed to keeping you up-to-date with the most current information while the market is evolving.
 Here are a few basics

 EV Technology: There are two types of plug-in electric vehicles: plug-in extended range hybrid vehicles and battery electric vehicles.
 They come in a variety of makes and models.
 The battery electric vehicle runs solely on battery power.
 The plug-in extended range hybrid generates energy from a battery and an internal combustion engine used to extend the range of the vehicle (typically by recharging the battery).
 It is important to understand the vehicle you are considering, as it will impact driving range, energy usage and charging options.